edsu/anon/README.md

     ./anon.coffee --noop

-If you would like to see all the change activity (URLs for each change) to test that it's actually listening use the `--verbose` flag:
+If you would like to see all the change activity (URLs for each change) to test that it is actually listening use the `--verbose` flag:

     ./anon.coffee --verbose